runziggurat/zcash/README.md

 ## Configuration

 Ziggurat is configured with a `config.toml` file in the root.
 The networking properties of Ziggurat itself can be set with:
 - `local_ip`: the local ip to use with all Ziggurat spawned listeners.
-- `node_ip`: the ip through which Ziggurat will attempt to connect to a node.
-Note: this may be different to the `[node.local_ip]` when using e.g. a dockerized instance of the node.
+Defaults to localhost.

 Additionally, information about the node to be testet can be set under the `[node]` table: